Fletch-N/BackyardRadioScope/README.md

 Currently imagined as a 3x3x3 cube of hardware delayed and filtered antennas.
 The cube will have one output that is a sum of the signals from all antennas (probably a microcontroller).
 Cube size is currently imagined to be somewhere between 6" and 1' in length/width/height with all 9 antennas evenly spaced and facing upwards.

 ### Signal Path Layout
-Antenna => Filter => Amplifier => Delay => Summing? => Controller
+Antenna (per element) => Filter => Low-Noise Amplifier (LNA) => Variable Delay/Phase Shifter (for beam steering) => (Optional: Analog Summing) => ADC (per element or summed) => Controller (for digital summing/processing)

 Antenna gain pattern needs to match the area of the sky seeking to be reasonable scanned.
 This is a maximum of 180 degrees (horizon to horizon), but more than likely will normally be less than that by 10-20 degrees from surrounding trees and houses (140 - 160 degree total range).
 Filters should be inline with the antenna, and before the delay.
-Delay needs to be controlled remotely, and is responsible for the beam steering of the array.
-Unsure if signals should be summed in a circuit or fed straight into the controller and summed there.
-Might be worth pre-summing to increase signal further above noise floor before hitting the controller.
+Delay/phase shifting is used for beam steering and must be controlled remotely.
+Signals can be summed in analog before ADC, or digitized individually and summed in the controller (digital beamforming).
+Pre-summing may help increase signal above the noise floor before hitting the controller.

 ### Hardware Candidates
 Functionality and Cost are key concerns.
 Active or passive?
 The broader the band coverage the better, or have fixed to Hydrogen Line.

 - **Antennas**
+  Thinking size is the most important factor here.
+Directionality is secondary, and should not be too extreme to prevent limiting the directional capabilities of the phased array.
   - Helical
     - Possibly too big, unsure if antenna can be used at partial wavelength sizes
   - Dipole